Flow-IPC/flow/README.md

 Flow is such a library (provided as both headers and an actual library).
 It's written in modern C++ (C++ 17 as of this writing) and is meant to be generally usable as opposed to particularly specialized.
 (One exception to this is the included, but wholly optional, NetFlow protocol, contained in `flow::net_flow` namespace.
-While still reusable in a general way, interest in this functionality may be somewhat niche.)
+While still reusable in a general way, interest in this functionality is likely niche.)

 We refrain from delving into any particulars as to what's in Flow, aside from the following brief list of its top-level modules.
 The documentation (see Documentation below) covers all of its contents in great detail.